dheurlin/bsBot/README.md

-A telegram bot.
+A Telegram bot.
+Requires Deno.

 To get it up and running, copy `.env.template` to `.env` and enter your  bot token.
+Then simply run `./run.sh`.

 TODO Better description